snabbco/snabb/src/doc/in-a-nutshell.md

 Each app is a "black box" that receives packets from its input links, processes the packets in its own peculiar way, and transmits packets on its output links.
-Snabb Switch developers write new apps when they need new packet processing functionality.
+Snabb developers write new apps when they need new packet processing functionality.
 An app could be an I/O interface towards a network card or a virtual machine, an ethernet switch, a router, a firewall, or really anything else that can receive